softworkz/emby-wiki/Video-Streaming.md

 * /Videos/{Id}/stream.avi
 * /Videos/{Id}/stream.m2ts

-Generally, it is recommend to use a url with a file extension that matches the format you wish to encode to.
+Generally, it is recommend to use a url with a file extension that matches the format you wish to encode to as many players will perform better seeing the file extension in the url.

-Item Id is the only required parameter.
+Item **Id** and **MediaSourceId** are the only required parameters.

 All of the optional parameters can be viewed using the swagger documentation.

-If you are using a url without a file extension, then you must supply both VideoCodec, and AudioCodec or you'll receive an error.
+## Direct Stream
+To direct stream a video file, simply use the static=true parameter.

-## Formats
+## Seeking
-Unlike audio, some of these formats have limitations that prevent them from being practical for encoding.
-If you are encoding, you **must** choose one of these aliases:

-* /Videos/{Id}/stream
-* /Videos/{Id}/stream.mp4
-* /Videos/{Id}/stream.asf
-* /Videos/{Id}/stream.ogv
-* /Videos/{Id}/stream.ts
-* /Videos/{Id}/stream.webm

-Even though the server is capable of encoding to all of the formats listed at the beginning, most clients are not able to play them until the transcoding completes.
-In order to solve this, **you must choose mp4, asf, ogv, ts, or webm**.
-Mp4 should generally be the starting point, as that will support H264.

-When direct streaming this limitation does not apply.
+When direct streaming, the file will be served statically and client-side seeking will be possible.
+When transcoding, this will not be possible.
+In order to seek you'll have to stop the stream and start a new one using the StartTimeTicks parameter.